dwight-foster/Pytorch-TecoGAN/README.md

 ![TecoGAN teaser image](Resources/teaser.jpg)
 ## Update:
-I have trained my model for 1500 epochs so far.
+I have trained my model for 400 epochs so far.
 My results are in the gan_examples.jpg, the input images in original_image.jpg, and native resolution images in real images.
+The generator model is trained with 20 resnet blocks.
+So when you run the script you will have to do --num_resblock 20
 ### Additional Generated Outputs

 Our method generates fine details that